heyx3/Bplus.jl/docs/Resources.md

   * Change deduced channels from *RGB* to *BGR* by passing `bgr_ordering=true` into texture operations.
   * Change the single-channel from *Red* to *Green* or *Blue* by passing e.x. `single_component=PixelIOChannels.green` into texture operations.

+**Important Note**: when setting fewer channels than actually exist in a color texture (e.x. only Green in an RG texture, or only RG in an RGBA texture), OpenGL sets missing color channels to 0 and the missing Alpha channel to 1.
+They are not left unchanged as you might expect.

 For hybrid depth-stencil textures, you can use the special packed pixel types `Depth24uStencil8u` or `Depth32fStencil8u` depending on the specific format.
 These can be directly uploaded into their corresponding textures.

 Cubemap textures are treated as 3D, where the Z coordinate represents the 6 faces.